 Duly filled forms must be submitted by November 22 and the first rounds of interactions with parents and candidates will be on November 30 for classes III – IX, December 14 and 21 for III-IX and XI and January 11 and 25 and February 1 for all classes.
 The school’s academic session begins on March 24, 2014.

-RBS, Varanasi has been ranked among the top co-educational residential schools in India by the EducationWorld C-fore Survey 2013.
+RBS, Varanasi has been ranked among the top 20 co-educational boarding schools in India by the EducationWorld India School Rankings 2020-21.